Latest News

 View All

 Amid dust and smoke clouding the air along a riverbank in New Delhi, India, a man lifts his hand on a chilly winter morning.
-Disclaimer: This image i
+Disclaimer: This image is taken from Reuters.

 Entertainment